arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 An additional `mdi-prefixed` index variant has been added.
 This is a new index type in the API with the same settings as the `mdi` index but with one additional `prefixFields` attribute.
-It is a required setting and accepts an array of strings similar to the `fields` attribute.
+It is a required setting for the `mdi-prefixed` index type and accepts an array of strings similar to the `fields` attribute.
+You can use it to narrow down the search space using equality checks.

-Both multi-dimensional index variants now support a `sparse` (boolean) and `storedValues` (array of strings) setting that were not supported by the `zkd` index in previous versions.
+Both multi-dimensional index variants now support a `sparse` setting (boolean) and `storedValues` setting (array of strings) that were not supported by the `zkd` index type in previous versions.

 See [Working with multi-dimensional indexes](../../index-and-search/indexing/working-with-indexes/multi-dimensional-indexes.md) for details.